w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^3]

 Turing[^4] and Wolpert[^5] established half a century ago that physico-chemical processes &mdash; reaction-diffusion systems and morphogen gradients, respectively &mdash; explain much developmental patterning.
 A healthy respect for the properties of solid objects in Euclidean 3-space &mdash; among them continuity, smoothness, and volume exclusion (by whose mandate we cannot walk through walls) &mdash; must underly morphological models.
 But the molecular biologist reaches for the graph, despite (or perhaps due to) its abstract nature, to represent gene regulation.
-Any physicist will agree that ours is not Newton’s universe; indeed many think it bold if not preposterous to conclude, even on the basis of some hypothetical grand unification, that any theory can tell us precisely what *is*, or how it came to be.
+Any physicist will agree that ours is not Newton’s universe; indeed many think it bold if not preposterous to conclude, even on the basis of some hypothetical grand unification, that any theory can tell us precisely what is, or how it came to be.
 Cartwright cautions:

 > The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^6]